 Pricing

 All proposed contract pricing must be firm and all terms and conditions must be open for acceptance through May 1, 2018.
-Respondents must offer two of the three following financial proposals:
+Respondents must offer pricing for option (1) below and pricing for option (2) or option (3) or both options (2) and (3):

-PPA with a flat Base Energy price (as described in section 6.11.2) for contract term with option to extend at reduced price (required offer).PPA with a flat Base Energy price with option to purchase at end of term.
-The price will be the fair market value of the Project at the time the option is exercised, as agreed upon by the parties.
-If it is not possible to agree on a price, then the price would be set by a certified appraiser.PPA with a flat Base Energy price with option to purchase after 6 years.
-The price will be the fair market value of the project at the time the option is exercised, as agreed upon by the parties.
+PPA with a flat energy price for all hours of the contract term with an option to extend the contract at a stated reduced flat energy price.

+PPA with a flat energy price with an option to purchase at end of the contract term.
+The purchase price will be set at the fair market value of the Project at the time the option is exercised, as agreed upon by the parties.
 If it is not possible to agree on a price, then the price would be set by a certified appraiser selected jointly by the parties.

-The appraiser should treat the project for purposes of valuation as if it remains subject to the remaining term of the contract.
+PPA with a flat energy price with option to purchase after 6 years.
+The purchase price will be set at the fair market value of the project at the time the option is exercised, as agreed upon by the parties.
+If it is not possible to agree on a price, then the price would be set by a certified appraiser selected jointly by the parties.
+The fair market value shall be determined by the appraiser based on the expected revenue for the project as if it had remained subject to the remaining term of the contract.
 Respondents who require a floor purchase price (e.g., to repay a financing) must also propose a cap price.

-Respondents will provide a price that will be paid for Base Energy (energy produced in all hours).
-Production is encouraged during certain peak hours.
-A separate payment for Peak Energy will be paid during peak hours.
-The amount of payment and periods for the payment are specified in Appendix C. The evaluation of proposals will include the cost to the Company for Base Energy and Peak Energy.

 Purchase Option - If the Project owner decides to sell the Project at any time during the contract term, LIPA will be given right of first refusal to purchase the facility at the same price offered from the other purchaser.

 A detailed description of the pricing terms, conditions, and assumptions shall be included.
 A pricing data sheet will be issued as part of an addendum to the RFP.
 Respondents should use this data sheet for their pricing proposals.